yschindel/NHMzh-viz-services/README.md

 This consumer writes listens to the cost and lca kafka topics and writes data to Azure SQL DB.
 Cost and LCA data is captured in Azure SQL DB.
 This allows for reporting of the data over time.

+## Additional Services Needed:

+- Azure SQL Server SQL Database for storing all cost and lca data over time.
+- This services can be connected to PowerBI via direct query so it always shows the latest data without having to updating the dashboard in PowerBI desktop and republish.

 ## Prerequisites

 - Docker
 - Docker Compose
 - Node.js
 - Go
+- Azure SQL Server Emulator (VSCode extension 'mssql')

 ## Environment Variables